Bajreshwari Devi Temple In Himachal Pradesh

 Frequently Asked Questions (FAQs).

-Which part of Sati was in Bajreshwari Temple?
+Which part of Sati turned into in Bajreshwari Temple?

-After Lord Vishnu had trimmed her body with his Vishnu Chakra, the left breast was removed.
+After Lord Vishnu had trimmed her body with his Vishnu Chakra, the left breast turned into eliminated.

-The temple is located in Himachal Pradesh’s Kangra district.
+The temple is positioned in Himachal Pradesh’s Kangra district.

 Kangra Devi is who?

-Bajreshwari Devi’s other name is Kangra Devi.
-Slowly, however, the temple became Kangra Devi Temple.
+Bajreshwari Devi’s different name is Kangra Devi.
+Slowly, but, the temple have become Kangra Devi Temple.

-Chimaji Apa is the creator and architect of this temple.
+Chimaji Apa is the writer and architect of this temple.

 How many steps does Kangra temple have?